DavidVujic/python-polylith-docs/docs/index.md

 built from the same Polylith Monorepo.

-There's a simple solution available in the tooling: a feature that organizes code according to a custom top namespace and re-writes imports made in the actual source code.
+There's a simple solution available in the tooling: a feature that organizes code according to a custom top namespace and will re-write imports in the actual source code.